frizatch/QGIS-Intro-to-GIS/README.md

 <img src="images/DenverDIA.png" width="700"/>
 </p>

 In addition, humans are largely visual.
 We respond well to seeing information presented in graphs and maps.
 By using GIS software, we can share our message quickly by *carefully* presenting it in the form of a map.
-In the above example, we could spend some time explaining that Denver has an odd stretched out boundary to accommodate placing the airport out east or we can just show it to get the idea across. (**How** we show our data on a map will change our message, but that's for a different workshop.)
+In the above example, we could spend some time explaining that Denver has an odd stretched out boundary to accommodate placing the airport out east.
+Or we can just **show** it to get the idea across. (*How* we show our data on a map will change our message, but that's for a different workshop.)

+Take a moment and think about a particular instance in your life or work where spatial information changes how you think about the situation.

 ## Why QGIS?